What are some of the best supplements for longevity?

 First, it’s important to differentiate between “longevity supplements” and “health supplements”:

-Health supplements are still important though.
-Most people are deficient in these micronutrients, even if they eat “healthy”.
-Some important reasons why so many people are deficient are the following:
+Health supplements contain micronutrients many people are deficient in, even if they eat “healthy”.
+Some important reasons for this are the following:

 - Our bodies are not well made by nature to properly take up all micronutrients